vladyslavmarkovaccenture/openbsw/libs/bsw/estd/doc/user/index_sequence.rst

       :widths: 30 70

       *  - Usage guidance
-         - estd::index_sequence is used to swaping the elements in tuple.
+         - estd::index_sequence is used to swapping the elements in tuple.
            |br| |br|
            Passing estd::index_sequence as parameter to a function indicates that the implementation is tailored to work with a specific sequence of indices.